 Major drawback of all sheet indices presented was that there is no direct link between the sheet identifier and bounding box of the map sheet, nor is there a link to its adjacent units.
 This direct relationship is a major advantage of tiling schemas.
 The map sheets introduced in 2016 have all properties necessary be compatible with a tiling schema, and adaptation to a standard that provides ‘best of both worlds’ is trivial.

-I would like to thank Jochem Lesparre for his comments and suggestions.
+I would like to thank Jochem Lesparre and Frank Steggink for their comments and suggestions.
 Furthermore, I would like to thank the Kadaster, EuroGeographics and OpenStreetMap for the background maps.
 The TU Delft Trésor and the book “200 jaar kaarten maken in beeld (1815 – 2015)”, by Nico Bakker et al. (2015), proved to be useful resources on the history of map making.

 This unofficial overview is to the best of my knowledge, no guarantee on availability, completeness, correctness or fitness for any particular purpose is implied.
 Furthermore, equal sheet identifiers do not guarantee equal map properties (e.g. coordinate reference systems)!
 Always verify first that the data in the two sheets is compatible.